All I can say is ‘WOW’.

 I’ve just spent three weeks in this fascinating, unspoiled region of the world, backpacking across the country of Myanmar, taking in every single captivating scene.

 I’ve travelled through much of southeast Asia but there was something different about Myanmar, something more enchanting, something mysterious.
 Perhaps it was the feeling of taking the path less travelled and knowing I had seen the innocent, pristine beauty of a country bound for a flood of transformation.
-Perhaps it was the nature of the people, or the splendor of the landscape, or even just the rich culture that envelops every part of Myanmar.
+Perhaps it was the nature of the people, or the splendour of the landscape, or even just the rich culture that envelops every part of Myanmar.
 All I knew was that it was all fascinating, every little part of it.

 I had no real plan when entering the country; in fact I didn’t even know you needed an e-visa to get in so I got stuck at KL airport for one night before my flight to Yangon.
 Despite my lack of planning however, I was amazed by how simple it was to backpack across the country and see so many places in just the small space of 3 weeks.